era86/era86.github.io/_posts/2018-01-08-i-am-thankful-for.markdown

 [<img style="height: 250px; border: solid 1px #CCC;" align="left" src="/assets/images/posts/vagrant.png">](https://www.vagrantup.com/)

-Setting up a local machine is easy enough to do for any web developer.
+Setting up a local machine is easy to do for most of us.
 You install stack dependencies, an IDE or text-editor, and a web browser.
 Voila!
 You're ready to work.
 Then, someone else joins your team or you get a brand new computer.
 Suddenly, you have to spend time re-installing everything from memory or from outdated documentation.

 [Vagrant](https://www.vagrantup.com/) can help speed up this process.
 It uses virtualization to create and set up virtual machines for any type of development environment.
 The configuration instructions for provisioning a new machine is stored in a `Vagrantfile`.
 The `Vagrantfile` can be stored or shared with other developers to create identical development environments on any computer with Vagrant installed.

-This makes it easy to create self-containted development environments and replicate on other computers with ease!
+This makes it easy to create self-containted development environments and replicate them on other computers with ease!

 ## Jenkins